kolon-studio/gos/README.md

 🤔 How to import the animation ?

-When you initialize the GOS.init() you can pass a animations array as a option like so
+When you initialize the GOS.init() you can pass an animations object as an option like so
 ```js

 import GOS from '@kolonstudio/gos';